 NOTE: The Peruvian government only allow 2,500 visitors daily, therefore, planning ahead of time (months ahead if you are coming during the peak season) to book your ticket is VERY important.

 Machu Picchu hike cost: 5 days

-Now, let's talk about one of the most famous hikes in the world.
+Now, let’s talk about one of the most famous hikes in the world.
 Machu Picchu hike normally takes 2-4 days which is 40 kms (25 miles) or more depending on the route you will be taking.
-As of now, since I can't find a concrete information if you can hike by yourself and without a licensed tour guide, I will only talk about a hike with a tour company.
+As of now, since I can’t find concrete information if you can hike by yourself and without a licensed tour guide, I will only talk about a hike with a tour company.

-The hike starts in Cusco, most of your bags will be carried by porter while you carry a personal bag.
+The hike starts in Cusco, most of your bags will be carried by a porter while you carry a personal bag.
 The porters and cooks will be hiking with you together with the guide.
-In between, you will be stopping by a small village to spend the night or camp somewhere and then leave the next day to continue the hike until you reach Agua Calientes/Machu Picchu.
+In between, you will be stopping by a small village to spend the night or camp somewhere and then leave the next day to continue the hike until you reach Aguas Calientes/Machu Picchu.